developer-program/engineering-track/docs/software-designs/design-patterns.md

 Create an interface that on input, invoke certain methods or functions relating to it.

+In this example, `Remote` class is called the Invoker in the command pattern, and the `Television` is the Receiver.

 ```js
 class Television {
   setChannel(channel) {